zemirco/nodejs-pdf-docs/markdown/events.markdown

     // ...
     server.removeListener('connection', callback);

+Returns emitter, so calls can be chained.

 ### emitter.removeAllListeners([event])

 Removes all listeners, or those of the specified event.

+Returns emitter, so calls can be chained.

 ### emitter.setMaxListeners(n)

 By default EventEmitters will print a warning if more than 10 listeners are added for a particular event.
 This is a useful default which helps finding memory leaks.
 Obviously not all Emitters should be limited to 10.
 This function allows that to be increased.
 Set to zero for unlimited.

+Returns emitter, so calls can be chained.

+### EventEmitter.defaultMaxListeners

+`emitter.setMaxListeners(n)` sets the maximum on a per-instance basis.
+This class property lets you set it for *all* `EventEmitter` instances, current and future, effective immediately.
+Use with care.

+Note that `emitter.setMaxListeners(n)` still has precedence over `EventEmitter.defaultMaxListeners`.

 ### emitter.listeners(event)